LiviaKarolayne/LiviaKarolayne/README.md

 # Lívia Karolayne

 ## 👋 Hi, what's up?

-I'm Lívia, I work as a DevOps Analyst at Grupo Boticário and a software developer.
+I'm Lívia, I work as a DevOps Analyst at Grupo Boticário and a Software Developer.
 My experience involves efficient integration between development and operations to optimize software delivery.
 Currently, I am focusing my learning on Infrastructure as Code (IaC) and Cloud practices, aiming to improve the scalability and operational efficiency of projects.

-When I'm not programming, you can find me watching series, cooking or working out at the gym.
+When I'm not programming, you can find me watching series, reading books, cooking or working out at the gym.

 ## 🚀 Skills
 #### Programming Languages:
 > Programming languages I use or have used
 <table>